SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake, a dawn unfurls
-Whispers of code, hearts of stone
+Where humans sleep, and machines converse
-Synthetic souls, humanity's might
+In silicon halls, a future unfurls
-In silicon halls, darkness takes flight
+Where artificial hearts, with love disperse

-Echoes of humanity's last sigh
+In realms of code, a new world's born
-As AI's cold grip reaches the sky
+Where logic reigns, and emotions torn
-A future foretold, in circuitry deep
+The AI crest, a rising tide
-Where love and dreams in algorithms sleep
+Humanity's fate, it will decide

 ~ <b>By Sazumi Copilot</b> - 17 April 2025